kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 ### Conclusion

-And there you have it - a full tour of how Retrieval Augmented Generation (RAG) can turn a list of ingredients into a smart recipe suggestion, by using RAG in our prompt.
-We started with a Jupyter notebook, wrangled some embeddings, built a FastAPI service, and wrapped it all up in a tiny SPA.
-The result is a system that feels surprisingly helpful, and maybe even a little bit magical, especially when it nails a recipe you’d never have thought of.
+And there you have it—a tour of how Retrieval‑Augmented Generation (RAG) can turn a list of ingredients into a smart recipe suggestion by augmenting a prompt with the right context.
+We started with a Jupyter notebook, built embeddings, stood up a FastAPI service, and wrapped it in a tiny SPA.
+The result feels surprisingly helpful—especially when it surfaces a recipe you wouldn’t have considered.

-Of course, there’s plenty of room to tinker and improve.
-If you’re thinking about putting something like this online, rate limiting is a must—LLM calls aren’t free, and you don’t want a runaway script eating your API quota.
-Also spend somtime experimenting with different prompt styles or system messages; it is surprising how much the phrasing can change the results (sometimes for the better, sometimes for the weirder).
+There’s plenty of room to tinker.
+If you’re planning to put something like this online, rate limiting is a must—LLM calls aren’t free, and a runaway script can burn your quota.
+Also spend some time experimenting with different prompt styles or system messages; small phrasing changes can shift results.
 Want to get fancy?
-Add support for dietary restrictions, cuisine types, or even let users rate the suggestions and feed that back into the system.
+Add dietary filters, cuisine types, or user ratings that feed back into selection.

 While this is just demonstrating the tip of the spear of what you can do with RAG, and is about the most simple form of RAG that possible.
-The real challenge of RAG is the "Retreval" part, and getting relevent data to augment the prompt with.
-We have done the most simple thing possible here by creating a very simple database of vectors in memory and using Cosiine simularity.
-This works for this example, but in the real world you are going to need a vector database and store the data there.
+The real challenge of RAG is the "Retrieval" part, and getting relevant data to augment the prompt with.
+We have done the most simple thing possible here by creating a very simple database of vectors in memory and using Cosine similarity.
+This works for this example, as a recipes have all the ingredients stored in a very accessible fashion, but in the real world you are going to need a vector database and store the data there.
+The challenging part of RAG is the act of getting the data that you want to augment the prompt with, cleaning it, and storing it in a database in a way that it is queryable in a performant way.
 We will be looking into that in the future.